The Four Reasons Why Overthinking and Depression Are on the Rise

 They play games where with little effort they obtain power and save the world.
 They read novels where handsome, funny, and romantic men compete with each other to capture the affection of the so normal protagonist that the reader can almost imagine being them.
 They watch tens of thousands of advertisements which promise them the world for just $10.

 And then they encounter the real world: 9 to 5 boring desk jobs, romantic partners with problems, and unchanging normality.
-All that dreaming comes at a cost.

 When the gap between expectations and reality grows too large, they become unhappy.